reczoo/FuxiCTR/config/README.md

-Note: Make sure that the dataset IDs and experiment IDs in each config file should be distinct to avoid conflicts between each other.
+The IDs in each config file should be unique to make sure no conflict between each other.